Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 In a bruising three-month campaign,

-opponents of marriage equality claimed same-sex marriage
+opponents of marriage equality claim same-sex marriage

 would have far-reaching negative consequences for gender education

-and claimed it would harm religious freedom and freedom of speech
+and claimed it would harm religious freedom and freedom of speech.

-the plebiscite the government said it could be a unifying moment for the country.
+the government said it could be a unifying moment for the country.

-Senator Penny Wong told Parliament that the same-sex marriage debate was exposing families to hatred.
+that the same-sex marriage debate was exposing families to hatred.

 Quote, have a read of some of the things which are said about us and our families